dargyris/git/README.md

 # Git Demonstration

 Simple Git demonstration.
 And adding a simple line to demonstrate rebasing.
+Then, more changes from myfeature branch too.

 ## Introduction